alex10791/personal-blog/_backgammon/2023-01-21-colorless-pip-counting.md

 First of all, the numbers we add are usually much smaller since its unusual to end up having checkers further than our opponents out field, and even when we do its very few and the pip count might not be very relevant.

-The second benefit, is that we can exploit symetries to a greater extend.
-The reason is that usually, in order to ignore checkers when doing a relarive pip count, we had to make sure that the checkers on the opposite site (opponents equivalent point) had our opponents checkers on it, not ours.
+The second benefit, is that we can exploit symmetries to a greater extend.
+The reason is that usually, in order to ignore checkers when doing a relative pip count, we had to make sure that the checkers on the opposite site (opponents equivalent point) had our opponents checkers on it, not ours.

 Consider the following board configuration.